Table of Contents

 Red light therapy is a new, promising form of therapy that has grown in recent popularity.
-Red light therapy is thought to bring about its positive effects by using specific wavelengths of light in the red and near infrared (NIR) range to irradiate body tissues.
+Red light therapy benefits are realized by using specific wavelengths of light in the red and near-infrared (NIR) range to irradiate body tissues.
 Researchers believe that wavelengths of light within the ranges of red and NIR light stimulate mitochondria, the tiny intracellular organs responsible for producing energy within the cells and suppressing inflammation.

 While the benefits of red light therapy have only been more recently understood, beginning with research sponsored by NASA in the 1990s, there are now several major reasons that people around the world use red light therapy on a consistent basis.
 Some of these reasons include:

 - Skin Health - Research suggests that red light therapy improves skin quality and health by creating an even skin tone and by improving skin elasticity and skin tone.